 Residents of Hawaiʻi can take advantage of local discounts, particularly in the tourist areas.
 These discounts are primarily at hotels, restaurants, and tourist attractions.
 Proof of Hawaiʻi residency such as a driver license, state ID, or school ID is necessary for the discounted rate.

 There are events happening in Waikiki daily, however there are monthly parades that close down the most popular street, Kalakaua Avenue.
 You will need to plan accordingly when an event closes down the main throughways of Waikiki.

-The event is expected to have 2,000 participants, 40 vehicles, 10 bands & 15 floats.
-It will start at Ala Moana Park ewa entrance/exit, to Ala Moana Blvd., to Kalakaua Ave., to Monsarrat Ave., to end at Queen Kapiolani Park.
+The event is expected to have 4,000 marchers, 40 vehicles, & 38 bands.
+It will start at Saratoga Rd/Kalakaua Avenue to Kalakaua Ave, to Monsarrat Ave., to end at Queen Kapiolani Park.